Downton Abbey: The Grand Finale: Plot

 Tom and Bertie Pelham convince Robert that Mary is acting in Downton Abbey's interest.
-He is finally able to leave the running of the estate to her.
+He is finally able to leave Downton's management in her hands.
 Robert and Cora resolve to move to the Downton dower house, taking along servants John and Anna Bates, who are expecting a second child.
-Anna becomes Cora's lady's maid while Baxter is Mary's.
+Anna becomes Cora's lady's maid, and Baxter becomes Mary's.
 Bates doubles as valet/butler.

-Dexter, Coward, and Barrow are coming to Downton Abbey, and Edith and Cora see an opportunity to rehabilitate Mary's reputation; they ask the servants to spread news about the impending visit in the village.
-Mr Molesley, working full-time as a screenwriter, returns as a footman for the dinner, hoping Dexter and Coward will notice him.
-Molesley is disappointed when Dexter fails to remember him, though Coward is impressed that Molesley wrote the script for The Gambler.
+Dexter, Coward and Barrow are invited to Downton Abbey, which Edith and Cora see as an opportunity to rehabilitate Mary's reputation.
+They ask the servants to spread news about the impending visit in the village.
+Mr Molesley, now a full-time screenwriter, returns as a footman for the dinner, hoping Dexter and Coward will notice him.
+Molesley is disappointed when Dexter fails to remember him, though Coward is impressed that Molesley wrote The Gambler screenplay.
 (Note: As depicted in Downton Abbey: A New Era) Molesley's spirits are lifted when, after chatting with Coward, he inadvertently provides the title for Coward's upcoming play, Private Lives, which is inspired by Mary's divorce.
-The dinner is a success and the Crawleys are again viewed favourably.
-Daisy Parker, now Downton's head cook following Mrs Patmore's retirement, prepared her first large dinner.
+The dinner is a success, and the Crawleys are again viewed favourably.
+Daisy Parker, now Downton's head cook following Mrs Patmore's retirement, prepares the dinner.

 Meanwhile, Isobel, Lady Merton, helping to organise the annual county fair, clashes with the traditionalist chairman, Sir Hector Moreland, over how to run the event.
-Seeking fresh perspectives, Isobel invites Daisy and Downton's retired butler, Mr Carson, to join the committee.
+Seeking fresh perspectives and diversity, Isobel invites Daisy and Downton's retired butler, Mr Carson, to join the committee.
 They support Isobel's ideas.
-When Sir Hector vehemently objects to Mary presenting the fair's main award, Isobel successfully outmanoeuvres him; Mary presents the award to Mr Mason, Mrs Patmore's husband and Daisy's father-in-law.
+Although Sir Hector vehemently objects to Mary as a divorcee presenting the fair's main award, Isobel successfully outmanoeuvres him; Mary presents the award to Mr Mason, Mrs Patmore's husband and Daisy's former father-in-law.

 Robert and Cora, the servants, and Edith express confidence and trust in Mary's ability to manage Downton Abbey.
-As Robert and Cora prepare to exit the Main Hall, Mary has flashbacks about her experiences and deceased loved ones.
+As Robert and Cora exit the Main Hall, Mary has flashbacks about her experiences in the house and deceased loved ones.
 Robert and Cora stroll the estate grounds as they depart for the Dower House.

 A mid-credits scene shows the couples in the series enjoying each other's company and Mary reading to her children.

 Cast

-A scene at the end of the film features credited, archival cameos by Dame Maggie Smith, Dan Stevens, and Jessica Brown Findlay as Violet (Dowager Countess of Grantham), Matthew, and Lady Sybil Crawley, respectively.
+A scene at the end of the film features credited, archival cameos by Dame Maggie Smith, Dan Stevens, and Jessica Brown Findlay as Violet (Dowager Countess of Grantham), Matthew Crawley, and Lady Sybil Crawley, respectively.